mietzen/AKS-ArgoCD-tutorial/README.md

 ### Making Changes

-Thanks to Argo CD's GitOps approach, any changes you push to your Git repository will automatically be synced to the cluster (due to `selfHeal: true` and `prune: true` in the sync policy).
+Thanks to Argo CD's GitOps approach, any changes we push to your Git repository will automatically be synced to the cluster (due to `selfHeal: true` and `prune: true` in the sync policy).

 To make changes: